swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

 ## Introduction

-The objective of this chapter is to effectively track the evolution of the model and generate reports directly from the CI/CD pipeline, using [CML](../tools.md).
+The objective of this chapter is to work effectively and collaboratively on the model with the help of [Git](../tools.md), [CML](../tools.md) and the CI/CD pipeline.

 This capability empowers collaborators to engage in online discussions, enabling them to thoroughly review and deliberate on proposed changes before merging them into the codebase.